dnymxm/feedback_form/README.md

 ![Screenshot](screenshot.png)

-You need to create a `config.py` file on the main folder.
+You need to create a `config.py` file in the main folder.

 Here is the configuration variables you need to connect with mailtrap.io :